 A few results for mean-flow quantities and second moments are presented first, in order to convey a global view, but the emphasis is on budgets and structural features.
-For the back-step flow, properties are normalised by the step height h and the maximum velocity in the inlet channel $U_c$ .
-Results for the jet flows are given only at the far-field location, x = 20b, where the flow approaches a state of self-similarity.
-Here, the flow properties are normalised with the maximum velocity, $U{max}$ , and $y{1/2}$ , the distance from the wall to the half-of-maximum-velocity point (see Fig. 1).
-Using this scaling, the outer layers of the two jets display a self-similar behaviour (see [4]).
+For the back-step flow, properties are normalised by the step height h and the maximum velocity in the inlet channel U_c .

+Results for the jet flows are given only at the far-field location, x = 20b.
+At this location both flows approach a state of self-similarity in the outer layer, with this state identified through scaling the relevant flow variables with the maximum velocity, U{max} , and the half-thickness, $y{1/2}$ (the distance from the wall to the half-of-maximum-velocity point).
+Using this scaling, the outer layers of the two jets were observed to display insignificant streamwise variations beyond $x/b \sim 14$.